ibm-cloud-docs/event-notifications/en-vpe.md

   vpc            = <vpc id of your vpc>
 }
 ```

+You can also use the [Terraform IBM Modules (TIM) for VPE Gateway](https://registry.terraform.io/modules/terraform-ibm-modules/vpe-gateway/ibm/latest){: external} to create and manage Virtual Private Endpoint gateways for {{site.data.keyword.en_short}} and other IBM Cloud services.
+{: tip}

 To find the different SMTP endpoints, see [Endpoints](/docs/event-notifications?topic=event-notifications-en-smtp-configurations#en-smtp-configurations-requirements).
 Find the VPC ID in your VPC instance, see [Creating and Configuring a VPC](/docs/vpc?topic=vpc-getting-started&interface=terraform#create-and-configure-vpc) to learn the process of creating a VPC.